-Information about fees payable in the Federal Circuit Court after that date is available on the Federal Circuit Court's website.
+Information about fees payable in the Federal Circuit and Family Court after that date is available on the Federal Circuit and Family Court's website.

 Fees for filing, setting down, hearing, mediation, taxation of bills of costs and other services (except filing fees for human rights applications) set out in the Regulation increase periodically under a formula to adjust for upwards movement in the All Groups Consumer Price Index.

 No GST applies to Federal Court fees as a result of determinations made under section 81-5 A New Tax System (Goods and Services Tax) Act 1999.